 Relating Topology and Geometry of Manifolds

-The next piece of his talk introduced the Euler characteristic of a surface , which is a topological invariant.
+The next piece of his talk introduced the Euler characteristic of a surface .
 Its obtained, in a crude manner, by putting a pattern of of polygons on , defining , , and to be the number of vertices, edges, and faces in respectively, and then defining the Euler characteristic by the alternating sum .
-It turns out that is independent of the type of patterning so that we may write for the characteristic and that it is topologically invariant, so homeomorphic manifolds have the same Euler characteristic.
+It turns out that is independent of the type of patterning and that it is topologically invariant, so homeomorphic manifolds have the same Euler characteristic.
 This gives a nice method for determining if two surfaces are not homeomorphic, and if we assume the surfaces and are compact orientable then they are homeomorphic if and only if they have the same Euler characteristic.

 Stolz then shifted gears to talk a little about Riemannian manifolds: smooth manifolds with an inner product on the tangent space such that the inner product varies smoothly with respect to .
 With this inner product we have a way to measure lengths of curves, distance between points, and areas in analogous to how such quantities are measured in calculus.
 More importantly, we have a notation of scalar curvature at (up to normalization) which is defined to be times the second derivative with respect to evaluated at of (this is a measure of how fast the manifold is curving away or towards ).
 Varying over all of we get a function called the scalar curvature function.
 Incredibly, this relates to the Euler characteristic of in the following manner: